 I flip through my cookbooks quite frequently.
 I'd say I look through anywhere between four and ten cookbooks when planning my menus each week.
 You'd think I'd know them all by heart now.
 Not so.
 In fact, this very recipe caused to think about how it is that I can look at my cookbooks so often and still not pay much attention to certain recipes.
 I mean, if a recipe centers around an ingredient you don't really like, I get it.
 But why in the world would a perfectly good recipe go unnoticed week after week after week until, one day, you see it and decide you have to make it?

 Whatever the answer to this question is, I'm glad I made this chicken.
 It was easy, healthy, and full of flavor.
-M said it reminded him of teriyaki chicken.
-It definitely had similar flavors, but was much less sweet.
+It had similar flavors to teriyaki chicken, but was much less sweet.
 Served with brown basmati rice and a simple side salad, it was a filling but light summer meal.

 adapted from Williams-Sonoma, Bride & Groom Entertaining